KiraYamato94/LasMonjas/README.md

 - If a King gets killed, his team will lose every captured zone, turning them into white color.
 - A captured zone can be stolen by the other King.
 - If a King disconnects from the game, another King will be assigned randomly between team players.
-- The Usurper always loses, he can kill everyone and if he kills a King he becomes one, making the old King the new Usurper.
+- The Usurper always loses, he can kill everyone (but not close to a team's spawn) and if he kills a King he becomes one, making the old King the new Usurper.
 Also Usurper has two arrows pointing towards each King's position.
 - Each player name color will be the same as the team color.
 - There are custom messages for match duration, captured zone, a King died or a King disconnects, also the game score is always displayed.
 - Revive Time value is calculated by subtracting Invincibility Time value from it, for example if Revive Time is 8 and Invincibility Time is 3, players will revive after 5 seconds but will be invincible for another 3 seconds after reviving.